 If you made it this far, we are 100% sure you are pretty sold on planning an elopement.
 What now?

 - Head over to our how to elope guide.
 We break down elopement planning into 7 easy steps for you.

 - Think of Your Ideal Elopement Location.
 We have featured elopements around the world.
 We know desert elopements, mountain elopements, beach elopements, and more.
 Don’t know where to start your search?
 Check out our best places to elope.

 - Get Inspired and Stay Connected.
 Our goal is to inspire and assist couples who want to elope.
-Our site is filled with elopement ideas and stories on how others, like you and your honey, decided to say no to traditional wedding norms.
+Our site is filled with elopement ideas and stories on how others, like you and your partner, decided to say no to traditional wedding norms.

 - Team Up With Our Vendors.
 Wandering Weddings offers an array of talented and experienced professionals who are specialized in all things elopements.
 Search our elopement vendors and connect with them!
 We are sure they will be just as excited as you about eloping.

 25 Photos That Define What is Eloping and Why Couples Elope

 We talked about the definition of eloping, now we need to answer why do couples elope?